gothicmuppet/action_taimanin/index.md

 - Battle Arena where you spend BP instead of AP.
 - You can get various items the higher the rank you climb.
 - Basic goal is to just reach Top Rank.
 It resets every week.
+- There is a shop where you can get UR weapons.

 Tower
 - Send your best 3 characters and test them to the max with 60 floors of action.